-The algorithm in Figure 4 was presented in [10].
-It describes how to generate a circuit that implements an interpolant from a resolution proof and a clause partition.
-This algorithm was adapted from a procedure presented in [14] to find the Boolean value for an interpolant given a variable assignment.
+The algorithm in Figure 4, presented in [11], is a procedure for generating a circuit that implements an interpolant from a resolution proof and a clause partition.
+It was adapted from a procedure presented in [15] to find the Boolean value for an interpolant given a variable assignment.